zizicharter/python-polygon-painter/Turtle.md

 In the introduction to Turtle, we mentioned that our robot turtle was holding a little pen.
 We can control when that pen will draw a line when the turtle moves with the following functions.

->Exercise: Try using these functions to create a dashed line
+> 💡 Exercise: Try using these functions to create a dashed line

 ### Pen down